dagflow-team/dayabay-model/README.md

 #### Unit tests

-- `tests/test_model_dayabay.py` — a unit test, which is run at gitlab CI (continuous integration) on each commit to `main` or to the branch, associated with merge request (pull request).
+- `tests/test_model_dayabay.py` — a unit test, which is run at GitLab CI (continuous integration) on each commit to `main` or to the branch, associated with merge request (pull request).
 It ensures the model may be run and evaluated.
 - `to be added from another branch` — ensures that the model reading 4 different input format yields consistent results: fully consistent for binary formats, and almost consistent within relative accuracy of 10⁻¹¹ for the text format.